MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 ## Add a configuration file

-This practice is a bit advanced and is not required for most deployments, but you can easily create a **ConfigMap** object to define any file to be provided at runtime to the application.
-For example here we are going to define a `jupyter_notebook_config.py` which will be run at runtime (to do something with the notebook password)
+This practice is more advanced, and is not required for most deployments, but you can easily create a **ConfigMap** object to define any file to be provided at runtime to the application.

+For example here we are going to define a python script that will be run when starting JupyterLab (`jupyter_notebook_config.py`).
+It will clone the git repository URL, provided by the user when creating the template, at the start of JupyterLab in the workspace.
+If this repo contains files with list of packages in the root folder (`requirements.txt` and `packages.txt`), they will be installed at start

 ```yaml
 - kind: ConfigMap